The Australian Greens believe that:

 - Equality before the law can only be achieved when there is recognition of the way in which cultural, social and economic structures and practices influence decision-making processes and affect people's choices and opportunities.

-- The fundamental principles of the right to a fair hearing – such as access to open, impartial and independent courts and, in the case of criminal proceedings, habeas corpus, the right to silence, the right to be presumed innocent until proven guilty according to law, and the right to a trial by jury – must be preserved and upheld.
+- The fundamental principles of the right to a fair hearing (such as access to open, impartial and independent courts and, in the case of criminal proceedings, habeas corpus; the right to silence; the right to be presumed innocent until proven guilty according to law; and the right to competent representation and the right to trial by jury) must be preserved and upheld.